outsinre/outsinre.github.com/_posts/2017-11-28-archlinux.md

 GRUB_CMDLINE_LINUX_DEFAULT="quiet video=1300x730"
 ```

-We can also set Grub menu resolution by:
+We can also set Grub's resolution by:

 ```
-GRUB_GFXMODE="1366x768x24" (for Grub itself)
+GRUB_GFXMODE="1366x768x24" (for Grub menu itself)
 ```

 Do not forget to update the Grub menu: